Elsa Dorlin

+Career

 Dorlin earned her PhD in philosophy in 2004 at University of Paris 4 – Sorbonne.
 Her dissertation, "Au chevet de la Nation : sexe, race et médecine : XVIIe-XVIIIe siècles" was supervised by Pierre-François Moreau.

 In 2005 Dorlin became an assistant professor (maîtresse de conférences) in the history of philosophy, history of sciences in the philosophy department of the University of Paris 1 Panthéon-Sorbonne.
 In 2009, the French National Center for Scientific Research (CRNS) awarded Dorlin the bronze medal for her work on feminist theory and philosophy of gender.
 In 2011 she was elected full professor and joined the political science department of Paris 8.

 Dorlin's 2017 book Se défendre : une philosophie de la violence won the Frantz Fanon Book Prize from the Caribbean Philosophical Association in 2018.
 Verso Books is publishing an English edition.